 My Approach to Helping

 A cancer diagnosis is a stressful, life-altering experience.
 When facing cancer, you need support in every new stage of treatment, from the shock of diagnosis, through chemotherapy, radiation therapy, or surgery, and as you transition to survivorship once treatment ends.
 Support is even more crucial for women with a stage IV diagnosis, who are living with cancer as a chronic illness or seeking acceptance at the end of life.
 Wherever you are in your journey with cancer, I'm here to help you navigate this new reality.
-I provide home-based therapy to adult women with any cancer diagnosis and specialize in support for women with all stages of breast cancer.
+I provide supportive therapy to adult women with any cancer diagnosis, women caring for loved ones with cancer, and "previvors"- women with a genetic predisposition to cancer.
+I specialize in helping women with all stages of breast cancer, and run a local breast cancer support group.

 My therapeutic style is warm, empathetic, and supportive, and focuses on your inherent strengths and coping skills.
 I approach cancer from a whole-person perspective and believe that emotional health is an important part of healing and overall wellness.
 Therapy offers a safe place to ask questions, to think creatively and problem solve, and to let yourself be vulnerable during this difficult time.
 In our work together, I create space for you to process and grow through your experience with cancer.